photoshell/rawkit/docs/source/design/architecture.rst

 When we talk about "rawkit" we're actually talking about an entire stack of libraries which work together to give you a simple way to work with raw photo data in Python.
-However, under the hood comprises three separate libraries which operate in a teired structure:
+However, under the hood, rawkit comprises three separate libraries which operate in a teired structure:

 .. only:: builder_html